 Having a process automation strategy is a fantastic way to create the much needed bandwidth that organizations crave nowadays.
 Not only are repetitive tasks automated, but you also provide your organization with a holistic overview of how much time and resources can be saved as a result of process automation strategy, thus leading to a transformative chain of events as you develop a new strategy and roadmap that achieves your process automation strategy goals.

-How do you reap the benefits of business and IT alignment on the road to your process automation strategy journey?
-Let’s explore the 4 most prominent best practices we’ve put together.
+How do you reap the benefits of business and IT alignment on the road to your business process automation strategy journey?

 1. Align Your Business and IT, Top to Bottom

 It can be hard to get business and IT to work together, and it can be even harder to keep them working together.
 One tried-and-true way to align your business with IT is to invite both leadership teams early on so everyone is on the same page about business goals, strategic needs, IT budgets and tech stacks, and more.
 Bring in decision influencers as well as they will also be heavily involved in the alignment process.